Adrian Street: Professional wrestling career

-Working primarily as a heel, Street travelled all over the world including wrestling in Germany, Canada and Mexico.
-In the UK, he formed a tag partnership with fellow heel Bobby Barnes named the Hells Angels.
-In 1969 Street met his future manager/valet and real-life wife Miss Linda (Linda Gunthorpe Hawker).
+Working primarily as a heel, Street travelled all over the world; locations where he wrestled included Germany, Canada, and Mexico.
+In the UK, he formed a tag partnership with fellow heel Bobby Barnes, naming themselves the Hells Angels.

+In 1969 Street met his future manager/valet and real-life wife, Miss Linda (Linda Gunthorpe Hawker).
 During the 1970s, Linda wrestled in Britain as Blackfoot Sue.
 Later in America, the two formed a double-act, Miss Linda becoming one of professional wrestling's first female valets and frequently participating as an accomplice to Street's in-ring shenanigans.

 Street and Linda made their North American debut in 1981.
-Appeared in various areas in the territories in North America, and finally settled in Ron Fuller's Continental Championship Wrestling (CCW) in Birmingham, Alabama in 1985.
-He worked early on as a heel against Austin Idol, Wendall Cooley and Norvell Austin before turning face in 1986.
+The two appeared in various areas in the territories in North America, and finally settled in Ron Fuller's Continental Championship Wrestling (CCW) in Birmingham, Alabama in 1985.
+Early on, Street worked as a heel against Austin Idol, Wendell Cooley, and Norvell Austin before turning face in 1986.
 Street was so convincing as a heel that fans stood in shock as Street saved Bob Armstrong, under a mask as the Bullet, from an attack by Robert Fuller, Jimmy Golden and Tom Prichard.
 Street had a long feud there with "The Hustler," Rip Rogers.
 He returned to the area shortly before it closed in summer, 1989, teaming with Bill Dundee and Todd Morton against "RPM" Mike Davis and a young Masahiro Chono, as well as a feud against Terry Garvin (Terry Sims) and his partner, Marc Guleen, known as Beauty and the Beast.

 After retiring from full-time in-ring work, Street ran the Skull Krushers Wrestling School in Gulf Breeze, Florida, until being forced to close doors following severe damage from Hurricane Ivan.
 Street and Linda also went into business designing and selling professional wrestling gear and other sundries via their website.
 He created the ring gear worn by Mick Foley as Dude Love during his feud with Stone Cold Steve Austin.

-In 2005, Street appeared at WrestleReunion in a battle royal for the IWA Heavyweight Championship, which was won by Greg Valentine.
-That same year, he began wrestling for NWA Wrestle Birmingham, where he actively wrestled until the promotion ceased operations in 2014.

-After his last match on 14 June 2014, in Birmingham Alabama, Street estimated that during his career he had wrestled between 12,000 and 15,000 matches.

-Books

-Adrian has released seven autobiographical books through CreateSpace.